100% Free Consultations

 • Deal with lien holders and debt collectors on your behalf

-The best time to consult with an attorney is immediately after your car accident.
+The best time to consult with a Houston car accident lawyer is immediately after your car accident.

-If you’ve suffered due to a car accident, it is completely normal to take care of your health first.
-For many people, hiring an attorney to start the legal process sounds stressful.
+If you need medical treatment due to a car accident, it is completely normal to take care of your health first.
+For many people, hiring a car accident lawyer to start the legal process sounds stressful.
 But keep in mind, time is of the essence.
+Also know that, when you hire our Houston car accident attorneys on a contingency fee basis, you aren’t being billed by the hour, and won’t pay a dime in legal fees unless we recover money for you.

 You might be surprised at how long it takes to deal with the various aspects of a car accident claim—even a seemingly straightforward claim involving minor injuries and minimal property damage.
 If your injuries are severe, your time is best spent focusing on making a full recovery, as fast as possible.
 Not only that, but any misstep along the way could reduce your chances of recovering maximum compensation.

 Remember: insurance companies are some of the largest and most profitable companies on earth.
-And their insurance adjusters are trained to delay, underpay, and even deny claims.
+And their insurance adjusters are trained to DELAY, UNDERPAY, and DENY your claim.

-It’s absolutely worth talking to an experienced car accident attorney about your situation.
+It’s absolutely worth talking to an experienced car accident lawyer about your situation.
 Our injury law firm will also review your case for free.

 While a car accident injury may not appear to be serious at first, appearances can be deceiving, especially when it comes to certain types of bodily injuries and even trauma to the brain.
 And just because you feel fine after an accident, that doesn’t mean you’re not injured.
 Later, you may start to notice symptoms of a potential injury.
-As a general rule of thumb, it’s always best to consult with an experienced attorney after a car accident.
+As a general rule of thumb, it’s always best to seek medical treatment and then consult with an experienced attorney after a car accident.

-Not consulting with an attorney could be a bigger mistake on your part and that can play into the hands of the insurance companies.
+Not consulting with a Houston car accident lawyer could be a bigger mistake on your part and that can play into the hands of the insurance companies.
+Watch the video below to learn more.

 For example, a 2021 scientific article published by the National Institutes of Health found that the use of the “biomechanical approach” (the defense tactic used by insurance companies) vastly underestimates the actual risk of real-world, low-speed impacts.